INVERTED SYNTAX

 It’s too late now, the choir boys have joined the lynch mob.

-In just a few minutes we are going to breathing just fine.
+In just a few minutes we are going to be breathing just fine.

 Deep breaths.